symfony/symfony-docs/contributing/documentation/format.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you're documenting a brand new feature or a change that's been made in
-Symfony2, you should precede your description of the change with a
+Symfony, you should precede your description of the change with a
 ``.. versionadded:: 2.X`` directive and a short description:

 .. code-block:: text